Did you know…

 - Keeping them cool in summer and warm in winter

 As our cats age, you may notice they become less active and start spending more time indoors.
-Their metabolism also slows down, making it harder for them to digest higher levels of protein and fat found in kitten and adult cat diets.
+Their metabolism also changes, making it harder for them to digest higher levels of protein and fat found in kitten and adult cat diets.
 Transitioning your cat onto a premium senior diet once they turn seven will be beneficial for managing their overall health.
 Diets that are designed for senior cats may also have special nutrients to support joint health and kidney health.
 Chat to your vet about choosing the right diet for your cat.

-One of the easiest way to care for your cat’s teeth is providing a varied diet that promotes chewing and gentle abrasion on the teeth.
+One of the easiest ways to care for your cat’s teeth is providing a varied diet that promotes chewing and gentle abrasion on the teeth.
 There are senior dry foods that are especially formulated for oral hygiene.
 Of course, the best thing to ensure your cats teeth are clean is regular check-ups with your vet.
 Your vet can examine their mouth, gums and teeth and provide a tailored plan for your cat’s dental health.
 If you’ve ever had a toothache you know how painful a sore tooth can be.
-Cat’s can’t tell us when it hurts.
+Cats can’t tell us when it hurts.
 If your cat avoids hard kibble or seems off their food, book a dental check up today.

 Frequent health check-ups

 Taking your cat to the vet for twice yearly check-ups will help to detect problems earlier, resulting in a happier and healthier feline friend.
+Book a health check up today at your local Greencross Vets clinic.

 What your Greencross Vet will monitor in your senior cat’s examination: